kmwtechnology/lucille/doc/site/content/en/docs/architecture/overview/document-lifecycle.md

 - **Per-stage metrics.** For each Stage that does execute, the framework records processing time in a per-stage Timer.
 This becomes the "Mean latency: X ms/doc" in the per-stage metrics logged at end of run.
 The stage's child Counter is incremented for each child emitted.
 - **Per-stage logging.** The DocLogger logs `"Stage {name} to process {id}"` before and `"Stage {name} done processing {id}"` after each stage execution.
 - **Error handling.** If a Stage throws `StageException`, the Worker catches it, sends a FAIL event, and the document's lifecycle ends here — it never reaches the Indexer.
 The stage's error Counter is incremented.
+- **Child document emission.** A Stage can emit child documents by returning them from `processDocument()` as an `Iterator<Document>`.
+The most common use case is chunking: a `ChunkText` Stage attaches text chunks to the parent, and a subsequent `EmitNestedChildren` Stage converts them into independently flowing documents.
+Each emitted child becomes a separate search record.
+When the Worker emits a child, it immediately sends a **`CREATE` event** to the event queue — before the parent document's pipeline execution continues.
+This ordering guarantee ensures the Publisher registers the child's ID in `docIdsToTrack` before it could possibly receive a completion event for the parent (which would otherwise make the run appear done while children are still in flight).
+The child joins the processing queue and is picked up by a Worker thread — possibly the same one, in a later poll iteration — for its own independent pipeline run.

 ### Step 6 — The parent Document moves to the indexing queue